 Applying Your Foundation

-A light touch will serve you well with foundation.
+A light touch is best when it comes to foundation.
 I’m not a fan of blending sponges, just from an OCD sanitation point of view and they are a pain to clean.
-If you like them they work fine, I prefer a brush as they are easier to clean and store.
+If you like them they work fine, I prefer a brush as they’re easier to clean and store.
 Here’s how I store my makeup brushes.

-Many of us have noticed our pores appearing larger as we age.
+Many midlifers have noticed our pores appear larger as we age.
 Using a blending brush will greatly help in blurring those areas.
 My favorite brush is Urban Decay’s Optical Blurring Brush.
-I’ve had mine over 10 years and it has never shed or lost its shape.
+I’ve had mine over 10 years and it’s never shed or lost it’s shape.

 Wondering which foundations work best with mature skin?
 Here is a roundup of some of the best sellers for women over 40.